Opening – Settlement and Kahalii

-September 1st marks the beginning of a new concert season at Hafnarborg, featuring a host of outstanding musicians, as well as promising young performers.
-The Afternoon Concert series enters its fourth season with a concert by Kjalar Martinsson Kollmar next Friday at 6 p.m. and in the following week we welcome you to the first Midday Concert of the autumn, but the concert series has been part of the Hafnarborg programme since 2003, under the direction of pianist Antonía Hevesi.
+September marks the beginning of a new concert season at Hafnarborg, featuring a host of outstanding musicians, as well as promising young performers.
+On September 3rd, we welcome you to the first Midday Concert of the autumn and the Afternoon Concert series enters its fifth season with a concert by the Rebekka Blöndal Quartet on September 20th.
 Later this autumn, we also invite you to attend a performance of contemporary music in the concert series Phonemes, dedicated to original compositions of the 20th and 21st century.

 Afternoon Concert